atet/programming/README.md

 ### **Simple Variable Types**

 * The R language allows you to store different types of data such as **numbers** and **strings** (a.k.a. string of characters)
-* Run the following code in the R **script** area to see the variable `var` store a number then be overwritten with a string:
+* Run the following code in the R **script** area to see the variable `var` store a number and then be overwritten with a string:

 ```r
 var = 5 * 10